-Data Source: BRIDGE Methodology: Number of inspections performed at nursery or floral facilities recorded.
+Data Source: BRIDGE (Bringing Resource Integration and Data Together for Greater Efficiency).
+Methodology: Number of inspections performed at nursery or floral facilities recorded.
 Data Limitations: N/A Calculation Method: Cumulative New Measure: No Desired Performance: High 02-01-01.06 Output Measure Number of Acres Inspected or Surveyed for the Presence of Pests and Diseases Definition: Number of acres inspected or surveyed for the presence of pests and diseases.
 Purpose: To inspect and survey for pest and disease of horticultural concern.
+Data Source: Jotform database.

-Data Source: PATHS Methodology: Using PATHS total the number of acres inspected and surveyed for pests and diseases, such as imported fire ant, other nursery pests and growing season inspections.
+Methodology: Using database total number of acres inspected and surveyed for pests and diseases, such as imported fire ant, other nursery pests and growing season inspections.

 Data Limitations: Pest surveys under the terms of cooperative agreements with USDA may be impacted as funding increases/decreases.